absorensen/numbers_go_brrrr/m2_concurrency/s3_atomics.md

 Anyways, memory ordering.

 Various hardware platforms have different types of support for atomics.
-If we for example had a counter variable, it could for be used to sum an array, we could make sure that the sum was correct while still being manipulated and accessed in a multithreaded setting by placing the counter inside an atomic.
+If we for example had a counter stored in a variable, it could for be used to sum an array, we could make sure that the sum was correct while still being manipulated and accessed in a multithreaded setting by placing the counter inside an atomic.
 The nature of how the counter is incremented is then dictated by the memory ordering.